7. Syntax

 Add the following EBNF figure and embedded attachment above EXAMPLE 1:

-EBNF railroad diagram for PDF integer object 📎
+EBNF railroad diagram for a PDF integer object 📎

 Change EXAMPLE 1 as follows: